sngular/scs-multiapi-plugin/README.md

 - **GroupID from YML**: If the user doesn't provide a package name, the plugin will try to use the `groupId` attribute from the YML file that is in use.
-- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is stablished as `com.sngular.apigenerator.asyncapi`.
+- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is established as `com.sngular.apigenerator.asyncapi`.

 ### How is modelPackage set?